Vassivière Island and NEKaTEOENEa

 Terms and conditions in Vassivière:

 Accommodation: The resident is provided with furnished accommodation in the Castle.
 There are three separate facilities with large beds, one of which can house a family.
 Each accommodation unit includes a fully equipped kitchen and a bathroom/toilet.
 Sheets, towels and crockery are provided.
 Heating is geothermal and there is a shared laundry.

 Workspaces: Resident share open-plan work areas totalling 192 sq. metres on several different levels in the Castle, with heating, phone and Internet connection.
 Architect-designed more as research and inspiration spaces than as actual artists' studios, these areas offer no audio-visual equipment or technical tools.
 According to his availability, the installation manager can offer technical support to residents.

-Applications – in French or English – are to be sent exclusively by email to: email@example.com.
-The subject line should be marked "Sculpture park residency”.
+Applications – in French or English – are to be sent exclusively by email to: email@example.com, with deadline September 17th.
+Maximum total attachments size: 5 Mo.
 Applications are limited to three attachments in PDF format: